Photo: "1966 Dodge Charger - black - fvr2" by Rex Gray

 The Dodge Charger was first introduced to the public on January 1, 1966, at the annual Rose Bowl Game.
 Sales of Chargers began in mid-1966.

-A characteristic original feature of the Charger was the radiator grille, called the "electric shaver."
-The grille covered the nose so that the headlights were hidden behind it, a design feature used by Chrysler stylists in the 1930s and 1940s on some models from the DeSoto division.
-It should be noted that the grille fragments that covered the headlights could be removed if necessary.
+A characteristic original feature of the Charger is the radiator grille, called the "electric shaver."
+The grille covers the nose so that the headlights are hidden behind it, a design feature used by Chrysler stylists in the 1930s and 1940s on some models from the DeSoto division.
+It should be noted that the grille fragments covering the headlights can be removed if necessary.

 Photo: "1966 Dodge Charger (15201275836)" by Jeremy from Sydney, Australia

-The spacious interior of the Dodge Charger was equipped with four individual anatomical seats.
-The interior was divided in the center by a long console that stretched from front to rear (full console).
-The rear seats and part of the console could be folded forward, and the trunk partition could be lowered back; this made it possible to place luggage inside the cabin.
+The spacious interior of the Dodge Charger is equipped with four individual anatomical seats.
+The interior is divided in the middle by a long console that extends from front to back (full console).
+The rear seats and part of the console can be folded forward, and the luggage compartment partition can be lowered backwards; this allows luggage to be placed in the cabin.

 Photo: "1966 Dodge Charger (18162488940)" by Greg Gjerdingen from Willmar, USA